GodyFromDiscord/BinaryToDecimal/README.md

 2. The user will be notified if they have entered anything other than a **1** *or* **0**
 3. The user can see the results in a single output field which will contain the hexadecimal value (base 10 equivalent) of the binary number that was entered

+---

+All projects will soon be able to be access via **https://gody.codes/projectname** where you can use them yourselves!

 *- Gody*